juice-shop/multi-juicer/guides/aws/aws.md

 kubectl port-forward service/juice-balancer 3000:3000

 # Open up your browser for localhost:3000
-# You should be able to see the JuicyCTF Balancer UI
+# You should be able to see the MultiJuicer Balancer UI

 # Try to create a team and see if everything works correctly
 # You should be able to access a JuiceShop instances after a few seconds after creating a team,